trinaisartsy/github.io/_posts/2016-03-25-Alice-in-Wonderland.markdown

  I used a lot of difference media to create the shine itself.
 Pretty much anything I could get my hands on that reminded me of youth, wonderment, and an overblown sense of entitlement.
 Mainly just old jewelry and various string, though.
 I loved adding the layers of stuff - I wanted it encrusted with shiny whimsical trinkets.
 Also, the doors on the shrine are totally functional.
 I wanted to be able to display this piece as "reserved" or "out in the open."

-By the way, on the subject of shrines, I'm obsessed with them.
-There are so many beautiful examples out there of artist shrines that inspired me a lot.
-I love the idea of inserting symbols and relics into a shrine that are significant to only you, making them ultra personal and kind of "secretive" works of art for the viewer to decipher on their own.
-Here are some amazing examples of artist shrines that embody those ideals.
-Some of their meanings are more obvious than others.

- By Jones Moore

-By Mai-Liss

-By Collette Bain

-By Cindy La Ferle

-Check out those artist pages for even more examples of shrines.
-Amazing work by talented people.
-Also, if this has got you curious on how to make your very own personal shrine, here are a few tutorials to get you started!

-Shadow box shrines made with dollar store frames by Cut Out and Keep

-Paper Shrine Template by Stampers Anonymous

-Make a Gratitude Shrine by Crizmac